Minerstrike/Minerstrike/README.md

 I my first experience with coding was in highschool, we were asked to write simple windows applications.
 I've always had a nack for numbers, patterns and logic.
 Discoving coding for the first time was like finding out I could play a puzzle game for the rest of my life.
 Ever since it's been the only thing I could ever see myself doing.

-I'm currently on the look out for a <i>fullstack</i> or <em>Backend</em> position.
+I'm currently looking for a <i>fullstack</i> or <em>Backend</em> position.
 I'd especiqally like to work for a company with a positive and thoughtful culture.

 If you're hiring, let's chat!